Search this site

 Displeased with certain issues pertaining to the administration in Junagadh, I left my employment there and took up services in the Nizam's government in Hyderabad.
 Since I was young and strong, I was appointed to collect cotton tax in Barich.

 Barich is a very scenic place.
 The Shusta River, like an expert dancer, courses along rapidly in twists and turns, beneath the remote mountains and through thick woods.
 Right on the banks of the river, above the 150-step river stairway of stones, stands alone a palace in white marble.
 There is no habitation nearby; the cotton market and village are situated far away.

-Shah-Mahmood II had constructed the palace at this remote site around 250 years ago for his own enjoyment and comforts.
-The fountains in the bath-houses spouted rose-scented water and dainty damsels, with their hair let loose, sat by the fountains playing on the sitar and singing ghazals.
-The fountains do not spout water and you cannot hear the ghazals anymore.
-Gentle feet do not step on the marble stones any longer - it is now a solitary residence for tax collectors like us who have no female companions.
+Shah-Mahmood II had constructed the palace at this remote site around 250 years ago for his own enjoyment and comfort.
+The fountains in the bath-houses spouted rose-scented water, and dainty damsels, with their hair let loose, sat by the fountains playing on the sitar and singing ghazals.
+The fountains don't spout water and you cannot hear the ghazals anymore.
+Gentle feet do not step on the marble stones any longer; it is now a solitary residence for tax collectors like us who have no female companions.
 Karim Khan, the longest-serving clerk in the office, had cautioned me and tried to dissuade me from taking up residence here.
-"You may go there during the day time if you wish to, but never spend the night at that place," he told me.
+"You may go there during the day time if you wish, but never spend the night at that palace," he told me.
 I laughed away his concerns.
 The domestic helps said they were willing to work till evening but would under no circumstances stay there in the night.
 I agreed to their condition.
 The palace had gained such a notoriety that even thieves did not dare come anywhere near it.

 Some useful links for